-On January 21, 2020, Mastec Renewables Puerto Rico, LLC ("Mastec") filed a lawsuit against Mammoth Inc., and Cobra, in the U.S. District Court in the Southern District of Florida.
-Pursuant to its complaint, Mastec asserts claims against the Company and Cobra for violations of the federal Racketeer Influenced and Corrupt Organizations Act, tortious interference and violations of Puerto Rico state laws.
-Mastec alleges that it sustained injuries to its business and property in the alleged amount of \$500 million because of the Company's and Cobra's wrongful interference, payment of bribes, and other inducement to a FEMA official in order to secure two infrastructure contracts to aid in the rebuilding of the energy infrastructure in Puerto Rico after Hurricane Maria.
+On January 21, 2020, MasTec Renewables Puerto Rico, LLC ("MasTec") filed a lawsuit against Mammoth Inc., and Cobra, in the U.S. District Court in the Southern District of Florida.
+MasTec's complaint asserts claims against the Company and Cobra Acquisitions for violations of the federal Racketeer Influenced and Corrupt Organizations Act ("RICO"), tortious interference and violations of Puerto Rico state law.
+MasTec alleges that it sustained injuries to its business and property in an unspecified amount because it lost the opportunity to perform work under a services contract with a maximum value of \$500 million due to the Company's and Cobra's wrongful interference, payment of bribes, and other inducement to a FEMA official in order to secure two infrastructure contracts to aid in the rebuilding of the energy infrastructure in Puerto Rico after Hurricane Maria.
+On April 1, 2020, the defendants filed a motion to dismiss the complaint.
+On October 14, 2020, the court dismissed the RICO claims.
 The Company believes these claims are without merit and will vigorously defend the action.
 However, at this time, the Company is not able to predict the outcome of this lawsuit or whether it will have a material impact on the Company's business, financial condition, results of operations or cash flows.